What is a 'right of interment'?

 If you choose a 25 year memorial, you will have the option to renew the memorial at the end of that period, or to have the ashes scattered in the cemetery grounds.
 If we cannot reach you after making diligent enquiries at the end of the 25 year period, we may scatter the ashes on your behalf in accordance with a carefully regulated process under the Act.

-For this reason it is very important for right of interment holders to keep their address details up to date.
+For this reason it is very important for right of interment holders to keep their address and contact details up to date.

 Rights and obligations